 Birding in Extremadura

 Head over to raptor central as you explore Extremadura.
 Just one of the many incredible wildlife holiday destinations that Spain has to offer, lying south-west of Madrid on the Portugal border, tours can get you close-up and personal with the breath-taking Spanish Imperial Eagle, Golden Eagle, Bonelli’s Eagle and Booted Eagle.

 Photo credit: Martin Kelsey, Birding Extremadura, Spanish Imperial Eagle

 Head across the farmland and mountains of the region and you might even be in with the chance to see the Lesser Kestrel and the Eurasian Black Vulture.
 This truly is a top spot for Europe’s most exciting birds of prey.

 The cork oak forests of Extremadura and Andalucía are home to the mighty Spanish Imperial Eagle.
 This very rare species, found only in the Iberian Peninsula, has come back from the brink of extinction in recent years.
 At one point, the world population was down to as few as fifty pairs; but today, thanks to careful conservation measures, there are almost 400 breeding pairs.

 Pyrenees and Alps Tours

-If you’re looking for postcard-perfect scenery and an extreme landscape then look no further than a tour of the Alps and Pyrenees.
+If you’re looking for postcard-perfect scenery and an extreme landscape for your holiday destination, then look no further than a wildlife tour of the Alps and Pyrenees.
 Test your stamina with a hike up to high altitudes where you’ll get 360-degree views of rural France and Spain.